sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

   - Secret key

-The publishable key (with prefix **pk**) is one used in frontend application (e.g. Flex Template for Web) and secret key (with prefix **sk**) is the one you need to add to Console.
+The publishable key (with prefix **pk**) is one used in frontend application (e.g. Sharetribe Web Template) and secret key (with prefix **sk**) is the one you need to add to Console.
 If you want to use test data make sure the value of the key is eg. **pk_test**\<somethinghere\>
 and not **pk_live**\<somethinghere\>